-Residential Camp and Conference Services (RCCS) offer a one-stop shop for housing, dining and campus needs for both on-campus and external groups.
-UT Dallas residence halls feature private bedrooms and meeting spaces to accommodate overnight conferences, summer camps or visiting scholar groups.
-RCCS houses campers of all ages and for various lengths of time during the summer months and manages logistics for camp organizers.
+Residential Camp and Conference Services offer a one-stop shop for housing, dining and campus needs for both on-campus and external groups during the summer.
+UT Dallas residence halls feature private bedrooms and meeting spaces to accommodate overnight conferences, summer camps, interns or visiting scholar groups.

 Registered student organizations and staff and faculty are required to use the Student Affairs Room Reservation System to request facilities and services in the Student Union, the Student Union Mall and the Student Services Building.
 Student organizations must also use this system to reserve space in all other campus buildings.

 The Office of Student AccessAbility ensures that students with documented disabilities have an equal opportunity to participate in educational, recreational and social opportunities at UT Dallas.

 The Student Affairs Marketing office oversees creative concepts and designs for Student Affairs-related ads, websites, brochures, flyers, banners, newsletters and other collateral materials that promote the overall image of Student Affairs at UT Dallas.

 The Student Counseling Center helps students maintain the emotional well-being necessary for their success at UT Dallas.
 The Counseling Center's professional staff of licensed psychologists and counselors is available by appointment or in times of emergency.
 Sexual assault recovery services are also available to assist students who have experienced sexual violence.
 All counseling is confidential.